mojotech/jeet/README.md

 <img width="190px" src="https://mojotech.github.io/jeet/img/jeet-logo-color.svg" title="Jeet Grid System">

+**JEET.GS IS DOWN.
+IT'S A DNS ISSUE WITH OUR REGISTRAR.
+WE'RE WORKING TO FIX IT NOW.
+IN THE MEANTIME YOU CAN STILL USE [http://mojotech.github.io/jeet](http://mojotech.github.io/jeet).
+TELL YOUR FRIENDS.
+SORRY FOR THE INCONVENIENCE.**

 [Jeet](http://jeet.gs) is the most advanced, yet intuitive, grid system on the market today.
 You can think of it like the spiritual successor to [Semantic.gs](http://semantic.gs/).

 By making use of the power of pre-processors, we can now pass real fractions (or float numbers) as context that generates a percentage based width and gutter for grids.
 We're able to do this while maintaining a consistently sized infinitely nestable gutter.